 |Sold: HP MicroServer N40L||£94.00||£79.51|

 |Sold: Intel Core 2 Quad Q6600 CPU||£7.80||£5.79|

 |Sold: nVidia GTX 460||£21.56||£16.81|

 As you can see, the costs spiralled a little, but I think it’s a pretty good system for the money.
-If I had re-used the 5x2TB drives and not bought the four 4TB drives then it would have of course been a lot cheaper.
+If I had not bought the four 4TB drives then it would have of course been a lot cheaper.
 And, honestly, I don’t think I needed as much RAM either.

-I will recoup some of these costs by selling the parts from the server – the PSU, the HDD caddies, the rails, the optical drive, the fans & fan housing, and the case itself.
+I recouped some of these costs by selling the parts from the server – the PSU, the HDD caddies, the rails, the optical drive, the fans & fan housing, and the case itself.
 I also recouped some by selling the N40L and some other parts I had lying around.